 source of salary may make a computer and other electronic devices available to the priest if the devices are integral to his ministry; he may also choose to be responsible for purchasing his own personal computer or other devices, as well as for paying related service charges.
 In all instances the priest's use of electronic communication devices is subject to the

-Extern priests who have an official full-time assignment and are able and licensed to drive are also to be supplied with a vehicle for their use by their
+Extern priests who have an official full-time assignment and are able and licensed to drive in California are also to be supplied with a vehicle for their use by their

 insurance purposes.Gasoline and regular vehicle maintenance costs related to ministry shall be the responsibility of the